 - The starter solenoid clicks when you turn the key but nothing else happens.

+Each of these scenarios can be attributed to distinct underlying reasons, and understanding them is key to getting your mower back in action.
 Follow the expert troubleshooting advice for the symptom that you’re encountering and you can likely start the engine and quickly get back to mowing.

-Nothing Happens When You Turn the Key
+Troubleshooting when Nothing Happens When You Turn the Key

 A dead battery or electric system failure can cause this symptom.
 This DIY riding mower troubleshooting video provides expert advice to help you get your mower started.

-Check Brake and Blade Controls
+Check the Brake and Blade Controls

 Before you do anything, make sure the parking brake is set and the blades are disengaged.
 The riding mower won’t start otherwise.
 Your riding mower won’t do anything when you turn the key with the brake off or the blades turned on.